Violet, Common Blue

 Common Blue Violet (Viola sororia).
 This plant often forms colonies of plants that come from the rhizomes.
 This is a plant not many would think of as edible for some reason.

-Is the growing of this plant compatable with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: This perennial works well in a Natural farming, no-till garden.
+Is the growing of this plant compatible with Natural farming, Ecoagriculture or Eco friendly agriculture, Ecological farming, Sustainable agriculture, Agroforestry or Agro-sylviculture and Permaculture: This perennial works well in a Natural farming, no-till garden.
 Once planted, there is no need to till the soil.

 Seeds: It self-seeds, so if you are able to gather seeds, there is no problem starting it from seed.
 Seeds are available on line, and very commonly in stores that sell seeds in the spring.
 Just make sure you write down the Latin name (Viola sororia) and get that one.
 Not all varieties of Violet are edible.